albina-euregio/linea/README.md

 If startdate or enddate is missing it will show all data from the SMET file.
 If the startdate is out of bound of the data, it is set to the first available timestamp, simliar enddate is set to the last.

+If the data from `src` is not a subset from `lazysrc`, the view for the user is not changed after loading and replacing the data from `lazysrc`.
+Further all inputs are updated with the new valid dates, clicking the previous/next week buttons lead to a zoom to the whole available timespan.

 #### Examples